Alperen Şengün: 2025–26 season: Second All-Star appearance

-On 16 November 2025, in an overtime thriller against the Orlando Magic, Şengün recorded 30 points, 12 rebounds, eight assists, and two blocks, while shooting 35.5 percent (11-of-31) from the field. Şengün and Kevin Durant combined for 65 points, each hitting tying shots in the final 25 seconds of regulation.
-After the game, Durant was asked whether he had ever played with a center possessing Şengün's level of offensive gravity and responded, "No, not at all.
-I’ve played with a lot of specialists as big men, guys that do a great job of screening, rebounding, or being physical... but nobody that can score quite like that.
-And no disrespect to the players I played with, but I’m sure they all feel the same way.
-That’s how good Alpi is."
-Through the first 12 games of the season, Şengün recorded at least five rebounds and five assists in every game, joining Magic Johnson and Oscar Robertson as the only players in NBA history aged 23 or younger to accomplish that feat.
+On 14 November 2025, Şengün recorded 25 points, 10 rebounds, nine assists, two steals, three blocks, and four three-pointers against the Portland Trail Blazers, becoming the youngest player to reach or exceed those statistical marks in a single game. Şengün also joined Nikola Jokić as the only two centers in NBA history to record at least five assists in each of the first 11 games of a season.
+On 16 November 2025, against the Orlando Magic, Şengün recorded 30 points, 12 rebounds, eight assists, and two blocks, while shooting 35.5 percent (11-of-31) from the field. Şengün and Kevin Durant combined for 65 points, each hitting tying shots in the final 25 seconds of regulation.
+After, Durant was asked whether he had ever played with a center with Şengün's level of offensive gravity and said, "No, not at all.
+I’ve played with a lot of specialists as big men... but nobody that can score quite like that...
+That's how good Alpi is."

-On 20 November, against the Cleveland Cavaliers, Şengün tallied 28 points on 10-of-17 shooting from the field, along with 11 rebounds, seven assists, one steal, and one block.
-He became the first player in Houston Rockets history to record at least 25 points, 10 rebounds, and 5 assists in three consecutive games.
-After the game, when asked about facing elite defenders like Jarrett Allen and Evan Mobley on the Cavaliers, Şengün responded, "I never back down from anybody.
+On 20 November, against the Cleveland Cavaliers, Şengün tallied 28 points on 10-of-17 shooting from the field, along with 11 rebounds, and 7 assists, becoming the first Houston Rockets player to record at least 25 points, 10 rebounds, and 5 assists in three consecutive games.
+After the game, when asked about facing elite defenders on the Cavaliers, Şengün said, "I never back down from anybody.
 Doesn't matter, even if they're the best defender in the league.
 Clutch time, I'm just going to go to the rim and get my shot and finish the game."
+On 3 December, Şengün achieved his 5,000th career point in a home game win against the Sacramento Kings.
+On 15 December, Sengun recorded his first triple-double of the season, with 33 points, 10 rebounds, and 10 assists, in a 128–125 overtime loss to the Denver Nuggets.